binhex/documentation/docker/faq/vpn.md

 **A29.** This warning is telling you that the docker container is unable to connect to the PIA API in order to generate a valid token for Wireguard, this is normally due to issues with a particular PIA endpoint (VPN provider server), try connecting to another endpoint by changing the ```Endpoint =``` entry in the wireguard config file located at ```/config/wireguard/wg0.conf``` - a full listing of PIA endpoints can normally be seen in the log file located at ```/config/supervisord.log```.

-**Q30.** I can view the applications Web UI from my home LAN, but whenever I connect to my home LAN using a VPN (such as Tailscale, OpenVPN or Wireguard) I can no longer view the application Web UI, I can view all other docker container Web UI's but not the **VPN ones,  why is this and how can I fix it?.
+**Q30.** I can view the applications Web UI from my home LAN, but whenever I connect to my home LAN using a remote connection (such as Tailscale, Cloudflare, OpenVPN or Wireguard) I can no longer view the application Web UI, I can view all other docker container Web UI's but not the **VPN ones,  why is this and how can I fix it?.

 **A30.** This is due to strict iptables rules, you need to add the VPN network to the ```LAN_NETWORK``` value using a comma as a separator, e.g. ```LAN_NETWORK=192.168.1.0/24,192.168.2.0/24```, if you are having difficulty calculating the CIDR mask (digits after the forward slash) or finding out the network then see Q4 above.